 Future of 888 in Delaware Unclear

-888 Holdings currently holds the Lottery’s exclusive iGaming contract, providing online casino gaming and poker for three racinos in the state — Bally’s Dover (formerly Dover Downs), Delaware Park, and Harrington Raceway.
+888 Holdings currently holds the Lottery’s exclusive iGaming contract, providing real money online casino gaming and poker for three racinos in the state — Bally’s Dover (formerly Dover Downs), Delaware Park, and Harrington Raceway.
 The UK-based company provides each racino with its own branded skin.
 888 has never launched online sports betting.